 Starting small, we helped local people get their bikes fixed, practice languages, learn to bake.
 And pretty soon, businesses wanted in on the action – local theatres traded tickets for front of house support, yoga teachers traded classes for venue space.

 With the support of Nesta and the London Legacy Development Corporation, we launched Hackney Shares, a trading network for businesses based on this same philosophy – trading in time and skills, not pounds and pence.
 And with several hundred members in the network – from tech startups and cafes to graphic designers and beekeepers, we decided to take the project beyond just Hackney, and launched as Echo.

-We’ve got big dreams to see Echo grow by working with like-minded partner organisations who want to launch Echo networks where they are.
-And we always love to hear from others who have ideas of how they could make Echo work in their communities.
-You can get in touch via firstname.lastname@example.org.
+We’ve always had big dreams to see Echo grow and be a useful tool in many communities around the world.
+So in 2020, we joined forces with Civic – a social enterprise that helps develop and scale civic innovations within communities.
+Together, we are working on making our digital platform and Echo methodology shareable and replicable.
+We always love to hear from others who have ideas of how they could make Echo work in their communities.
+You can get in touch via email@example.com

 “Echo is a really beneficial way of getting skills and services into your organisation.
 We used our Echoes to buy in a videographer to make a promotional film for our Youth Theatre – something we’ve been after for a long time.”

 Half Moon Theatre

 “We really value how Echo has helped us build our profile.
 As a result of the connections we made, we won a contract to deliver paid work.”

 “The unique aspect of being able to trade in time, skills and help makes such a contrast to trading with money.
 The sense of achievement and helpfulness, coupled with promotion of trust and building of communities is a really refreshing way to approach things.”